kefimaher/RHcloud/Readme.txt

 For fix

-password recupuration with mail confirmation of all requeqst with mail
+password recuperation with mail confirmation of all requests with mail input all control  using JS